GreptimeTeam/docs/docs/v0.7/en/getting-started/installation/greptimedb-cluster.md

 ```

 When the command is executed, the playground will be started in the foreground.
 You can use `Ctrl+C` to stop the playground.
 The playground will deploy the minimal GreptimeDB cluster in bare-metal mode on your host.

+If everything is ok, you can visit the Dashboard via `http://localhost:4000/dashboard/`.

 For more details, please refer to [gtctl operations](/user-guide/operations/gtctl.md).